AdobeDocs/workfront.en/help/workfront-proof/wp-billingsettings/manage-your-billing/close-wp-acct.md

 description: After completing the steps in this section, your account will be closed immediately.
 All data in your account will be deleted and cannot be restored.
 ---

-# Close your `Workfront Proof` account
+# Close your Workfront Proof account

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product `Workfront Proof`.
-For information on proofing inside `Adobe Workfront`, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).
+>This article refers to functionality in the standalone product Workfront Proof.
+For information on proofing inside Adobe Workfront, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

 &nbsp;After completing the steps in this section, your account will be closed immediately.
 All data in your account will be deleted and cannot be restored.